visatlas/mmasia2021/content/blog/call-for-demo-papers/index.md

 All submissions will be peer-reviewed, and the demos will be selected through a jury process.
 Please submit a two page demo proposals (excluding references) using the ACM Article Template.
 Please remember to add [*Concepts and Keywords*](https://www.acm.org/publications/proceedings-template).

-Please note that the submission is NOT blind, there is no need to anonymize presenters .
+Please note that the submission is NOT blind, there is no need to anonymise presenters .
 Each demo submission must contain a supplementary file, either in PowerPoint format (no more than 10 slides) or in video (no longer than 3 minutes) explaining to the jury:

 - What is the scientific or engineering concept behind the work?
 - What is the novelty of the work and how is the work different from existing systems or techniques?